Honors and Accolades

 Fremont High School junior Aryia Dattamajumdar was awarded the first prize at the Synopsys Santa Clara Science and Engineering Fair by the American Institute for Aeronautics and Astronautics (AIAA) with a full day trip to NASA.

-She also won 2nd place at Physical Science and Engineering Category for her project "An early-warning AI-powered portable system to reduce workload and inspect environmental damage after natural disasters" and was selected to represent the district at California Science and Engineering Fair (CSEF) last week.
+She also won second place in the Physical Science and Engineering Category for her project "An early-warning AI-powered portable system to reduce workload and inspect environmental damage after natural disasters" and was selected to represent the district at the California Science and Engineering Fair (CSEF).
 Aryia is the first student from Fremont High School to win at the highly competitive Synopsys science and engineering fair.
 At CSEF, Aryia was recognized with the 5th place award in the Electronics and Electromagnetic category.